inspirsea/tree-ngx/README.md

 # tree-ngx

 ## Introduction
-Tree-ngx is a treeview component.
-Its made to be usable with minimal implementation as well as being highly customizable.
+Tree-ngx is a treeview component that can easily handle thousands of nodes.
+It's made to be used with minimal implementation as well as being highly customizable.
 Made with flexbox, and the default style is easy to override.

 If you find a bug or have a feature request please open a Github issue.